Death toll in recent Beijing flooding rises to 33, with 18 still missing

 Scores of roads were damaged, along with more than 100 bridges, Xia Linmao, a Beijing vice mayor, said at a news conference on Wednesday.

 The casualty and damage numbers were current as of Tuesday, Xia said, adding that rescue efforts remained underway.
 Given the level of damage, it could take up to three years to restore full functions, Xia said.
+The area, which includes the districts of Mentougou and Fanshan, are kilometers (miles) away from the city center, where the nation’s leaders live and many of its top administrative and business centers are located.

 Other parts of China have also seen heavy flooding, partly from the impact of Typhoon Doksuri over the weekend, leaving dozens dead and missing.
 Hebei province just outside Beijing has seen some of the region’s worst flooding.
 Floodwaters in Zhuozhou, southwest of Beijing, started to recede Saturday, allowing some of the 125,000 evacuated residents to return to their homes.

-Meanwhile, other areas are suffering from scorching summer heat and drought, threatening residents’ heath and the autumn harvest.
+A rescue operation was also underway in the tourist resort of Ya’an in the southwestern province of Sichuan, where about a dozen visitors were swept away by rushing waters, according to the official Xinhua News Agency.

 Heavy rains have battered northern China since late July, disrupting the lives of millions.

+Meanwhile, other areas are suffering from scorching summer heat and drought, threatening people’s heath and the autumn harvest.
+More than 5,000 firefighters were battling some 15 wildfires in the sprawling Inner Mongolia region in the country’s far north on the border with Russia and the independent nation of Mongolia.

-Six people died and four went missing in the city of Shulan in the northeastern province of Jilin, which experienced five straight days of rainfall, turning streets into rivers and forcing the evacuation of tens of thousands.
+Earlier, six people died and four went missing in the city of Shulan in the northeastern province of Jilin, which experienced five straight days of rainfall, turning streets into rivers and forcing the evacuation of tens of thousands.
 Heilongjiang province to the north has also seen rivers overflow their banks.

 China’s deadliest and most destructive floods in recent history were in 1998, when 4,150 people died, most of them along the Yangtze River.